xitrum-framework/xitrum-doc/guide/async.rst

 ::

-  import xitrum.WebSocketActor
+  import xitrum.WebSocketAction
   import xitrum.annotation.WEBSOCKET

   @WEBSOCKET("echo")
-  class EchoWebSocketActor extends WebSocketActor {
+  class EchoWebSocketActor extends WebSocketAction {
     /**
      * The current action is the one just before switching to this WebSocket actor.
      * You can extract session data, request headers etc. from it, but do not use